damivida/credit-card-register/README.md

 ### Overview

-The application is designed with two main components and two APIs: `card process` and `card register` to simulate card creation process.
+The application is designed with two main components and two APIs: `Card process` and `card register` to simulate card creation process.

 1. **Card Register API**:
     - This API is used to record user information necessary for issuing a card.